Marshall County, West Virginia: Postwar

 In the late 19th century, several industries, including manufacturers of brooms, buggy whips, bricks, building supplies, steel and glassware developed in Marshall County.
 In 1892, the Fostoria Glass Company began producing quality tableware in Moundsville (the plant closed in 1986), and in 1901 the United States Stamping Company began producing enameled cooking ware.
 In the former sheep-farming community of Glen Dale, Wheeling Metal and Manufacturing Company opened a plant in 1904.
 Industries which developed locally in the early 20th century included: paper box manufacturing, building materials, pottery, well-drilling tools, women's clothing, guns, and chemicals (in World War II).
 Most of the buildings in the Moundsville Commercial Historic District date from the late 19th and early 20th centuries.
 On April 28, 1924, a mine in Benwood that supplied Wheeling Steel experienced the then-worst mining disaster in West Virginia history, killing an entire shift (119 men; now the state's third worst mining disaster).
 Between the 1890s and 1941, Benwood, McMechen, and Moundsville were connected by an electric railway.
 Coal mining remains important in Marshall County, with two mines producing 9.1 million tons of coal in 2009.

 In 1924, Marshall County elected the first woman to serve as a West Virginia legislator, Dr. Harriet B. Jones.
 On August 4, 1927, Charles Lindbergh landed near Moundsville, and by the decade's end the Fokker Aircraft Company established a plant, which became a major employer in the area, and in 1934 was transformed into a toy factory (which closed in 1980).
 Part of northern Marshall County is now within the city of Wheeling.

 In 1968, A.C.
 Bhaktivedanta Swami Prabhupada established New Vrindaban near the historic village of Limestone.
 In 1972, his followers built Prabhupada's Palace of Gold.
 Both have now become tourist attractions, although New Vrindaban also operates a substantial farm.

 Geography

 According to the United States Census Bureau, the county has a total area of 312 sqmi, of which 305 sqmi is land and 6.7 sqmi (2.2%) is water.
+While smaller than the average West Virginia county, Marshall County is the by far the largest of the Northern Panhandle Counties.